moasannacatharina/Making-a-murderer/solutions/solutions.md

 # Solutions

 #### Spoiler alert!
 Don't read this unless you intend to see all the answers to the mystery.
-##### This is meant as a step-by-step guide on how to solve the Murder Mystery, for those who want/need it:
+##### This is meant as a step-by-step guide on how to solve the mystery, for those who want/need it:

 <br>